starknet-edu/starknet-accounts/README.md

 A `multisig` or multiple signature wallet allows you to share security accross multiple signinging entities.
 You can think of them like bank vaults in that they require more than one key to unlock, or in this case authorize a transaction.

-Multisigs are popular amongst DAOs and decentralized infrastructure because it reduces the dependency on one or a a handful of actors.
-In a same way it reduces the security concersn that come with only one individual holding the keys to everything.
+Multisigs are popular amongst DAOs and decentralized infrastructure because they reduces the need to depend on only a handful of actors.

-The amount of keys in the account and the ammount of keys required to authorize a transaction are completely implementation details.
+The amount of signing keys that belong to the account and the ammount of keys required to authorize a transaction are purely implementation details.

-Lets implement a 2/3 multisig account(i.e. 2 signatures are required out of a total 3 signers for a transaction to be executed):
+Lets implement a `2/3 multisig` account(i.e. 2 signatures are required out of a total 3 signers for a transaction to be executed):

 ```bash
 cd contracts/multisig